OpenRTX/openrtx.github.io/flashing/mduv380-win.md

-# Windows - Flash OpenRTX to MD-UV380
+# Windows - Flash OpenRTX to MD-3x0 & MD-UV380 Radios

-This section describes how to flash OpenRTX onto the MD-UV380 series of hardware from Windows.
+This section describes how to flash OpenRTX onto the MD-3x0 & MD-UV380 series of hardware from Windows.

+This documentation was developed using an Retevis RT3S (MD-UV380 equivalent).

 ## Compatibility

-MD-UV380 series radios running:
+MD-UV380, MD-380, or MD-390 radios running:

 - Stock OEM firmware
 - OpenGD77 firmware